dataswift/open-source-developer-portal/app/guides/receive-money/access-api-onboarding.md

 # Step 1: Create a customer using the Access API

-### Step A: Generate an OAuth access token
+### Step A: Obtain an application access token

-Navigate to the <a href="https://dashboard-uat.dwolla.com/applications" target="_blank">applications page</a> to generate an access token.

-Before selecting the "Create token" button, make sure your created application has the following scopes enabled: `Send`, `Funding`, `Transactions`, and `ManageCustomers`.
-Once you select the Create token button, you'll receive an access and refresh token pair that contains the proper scopes for creating and managing Customers.
-More detail on implementing the OAuth flow can be found in the [Dwolla OAuth 2.0 guide](/guides/auth/client-credentials-flow.html).
+Your application will exchange its `client_id`, `client_secret`, and `grant_type=client_credentials` for an application access token.
+An application access token can then be used to make calls to the Dwolla API on behalf of your application for Access API related endpoints.

 ### Step B: Create a Customer